 Start with a batch of sugar cookies and divide your dough into three equal portions.
 Since these aren’t going to be slathered in frosting, I add extra extract to my dough, like double vanilla and some almond too.
 I actually tried a new dough recipe that I loved and I’ll tell you more about later.
 I think this would be so cute and yummy with shortbread too.

 You’ll leave one of those portions as is (this will be the white part of the candy corn) and then you’ll color one of the remaining portions yellow and one orange.
 I always recommend using gel or paste food coloring, but you could use liquid as well.
-Wilton brand gel color is pretty easily accessible; you can find it at craft stores like Michaels, or even at Walmart (but not in the baking aisle, in the craft aisle with the Wilton cake decorating supplies).
+Wilton brand gel color is pretty easily accessible; grab it off Amazon, or you can find it at craft stores like Michaels.

 And here’s a little tip.
 When you’re coloring multiple things in a recipe, start from lightest to darkest and then you won’t have to wash everything in between.
 In this case, do your yellow first, because a tiny bit of yellow mixed into the orange batch you’ll do after won’t make any difference, but if you get orange in your yellow it could ruin the yellow.
 Make sense?

 Now you’ll just need a loaf pan.
 Any size works, exactness isn’t important here, you can fudge around like you’ll see I did in a minute.
 But if you have an option between a larger and a smaller pan, you might want the smaller one.
 Just grab a big piece of plastic wrap and place it in the pan.

 The first thing you’ll do is place your uncolored cookie dough in the bottom of the pan and spread it out as flat as you can.
 It helps to lay a sheet of plastic over the dough and smooth it over with your fingers.
 Remove the plastic and then add the layer of orange dough and repeat.